crlarsen/gamelibrary/README.md

 History
 =======

+Dec 5, 2013 - Change the MD5 module into a C++ class.

 Dec 5, 2013 - Implement multiple lamp types using polymorphism.

 Dec 4, 2013 - Make SOUND and THREAD into Classes.